AI & Agents

 The Supervisor (Leader-Worker) Pattern

-This is the most reliable and widely used architecture.
-A central Supervisor agent receives the user's request and acts as a router.
-The Supervisor does not execute code or write files.
-Instead, it maintains a list of available Worker agents, delegates tasks to them, and reviews their output.
-If a Worker fails, the Supervisor can re-prompt it or assign the task to a different agent.
+A central Supervisor receives the user's request and routes it.
+The Supervisor doesn't execute code or write files — it maintains a list of Worker agents, delegates tasks, and reviews output.
+If a Worker fails, the Supervisor re-prompts or assigns the task elsewhere.
+This is the easiest architecture to debug, which is why most teams start here.

 The Pipeline Pattern